stfc/cloud-docs/source/howto/CreateVMFromCommandLine.rst

 It’s common to want to create VMs from command line.
 To do this, you need to be on a host that has the openstack command line interface installed.

-On our Ubuntu Focal 20.04 image the correct repository is already available, so you can use you install the client by running:
+On Ubuntu machines, we can simply install the client by running:

 .. code-block:: bash